suprajanarasimhan/cf-onboarding/WHY_FACILITATE.md

-# Why facilitate CF Onboarding?
+# Why facilitate?

 ## Objective
-* Collect ideas on how CF Onboarding can bring value to facilitators.
+* Collect ideas on how facilitating CF Onboarding (or similar trainings) can bring value to facilitators.
-* These ideas may be helpful when talking to new or prospective facilitators.
+* The intention is to aggregate ideas that may be helpful when talking to new or prospective facilitators.

 ### What are possible reasons for getting involved?